Should you visit the dog park? Pros and cons of off-leash play spaces

 2024

 Have you heard conflicting opinions about going to the dog park?
 Us too.
-Some people and pets love enclosed off-leash areas, visiting regularly for years without a single issue.
-Others have been told by trainers that they should avoid unstructured interactions in off-leash areas.
+Some people and pets love enclosed off-leash areas.
+They visit regularly for years without a single issue.
+Others have had bad experiences.
+Many have been told to avoid dog parks altogether.

-In short: Traditional public dog parks do come with some risks and many professional trainers don't recommend them.
-But some social dogs truly enjoy meeting new friends — and some dog parks are better designed than others.
+In short: Traditional public dog parks come with some risks.
+Professional trainers often don't recommend them.
+But some social dogs truly enjoy meeting new friends—and some dog parks are better designed than others.
 You get to choose what works for you.

 Possible cons of public dog parks